ibm-cloud-docs/activity-tracker/service_keys.md

 ### Creating a service key by using the API
 {: #service_keys_api_create}

-Only a single logging service key can be created using the API.
+Only a single auditing service key can be created using the API.
 Using the API to create a service key where one already exists will not create a new key.
 If you need to create more than one service key, use the [UI](#service_keys_ui).
 {: important}

 To create the service key through the API, complete the following steps: